achristen/Ultrasonic-Anemometers/README.md

 # Ultrasonic-Anemometers

+## Description

 A LabView-based serial logger vi to write and visualize time-synchronized data from Ultrasonic-Anemometers (up to 32 systems).
+The system allows defining sensors and parses the data for online visualization.
+It writes the raw data to files in predefined time intervals.
+A log file summarizes statistics and errors during data aquisition.

-This software has been used in many past research projects, and is archived here.
-Research projects where this software has been used for data samplig included:
+This software has been used in several past micrometeorological research projects I have been involved, and is archived here in the latest version.
+Research projects where this software (or preceeding version) have been used for data samplig included:

 * Basel Urban Boundary Layer Project 2002 (BUBBLE), sites BSPR, BSPA, ALLS, GRNZ (Rotach et al., 2005)
 * EBEX 2000 (Site 9, Oncley et al., 2007)